dotnet/arcade/Documentation/CorePackages/Publishing.md

     </ItemGroup>
     ```

-You will also need to pass `publishInstallersAndChecksums=true` to the `post-build.yml` template.
-Make sure you do not change this value to false.
+Ensure that you pass `publishInstallersAndChecksums=true` to the `post-build.yml` template.

 ## More complex onboarding scenarios